aryann-jaiswal/about_me/README.md

 - 👀 I’m still discovering my interests.
 - 🌱 I’m currently learning JavaScript and a few other frameworks.
 - 💞️ I’m looking to collaborate on projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: aryanjaiswal2550@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love playing FIFA with my friends.